Inter Regional Transfer

 Please note that the IRT process does not apply to foundation doctors, Locum appointments for training (LATs), dental trainees in any level of training or trainees in the Scottish National Programmes.

-- Foundation trainees should use the Inter Foundation School Transfer Process
+- Foundation trainees should use the Foundation Transfer Process

 - Dental trainees should contact their Postgraduate Dental Dean for further information.